maryammod/personal-website/content/posts/example.md

 ---
-title: A post with a cover image
+title: I changed the Title
 description: >-
   Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
   Readability, however, is emphasized above all else.
 A Markdown-formatted